tommybobbins/AWS_Certified_SA_Associate/README.md

 - AWS Joins all applicable policies.
 - Permission boundaries, delegate admin to other users, prefvent privilege escalations, control maximum permissions on a object.
 This is used so that it's possible to have full administrator access from policy, but it only apply to S3 (permission boundary).

+## Resource Access Manager

+- Resource sharing with other Accounts.
+- App Mesh, Aurora, Code Build, EC2, EC2 image builder
+- Can launch EC2 instances in a shared subnet

+## AWS Single Sign-On

+- Dropbox, Github.
+- Sign into AWS using AWS Single Sign on
+- AD Trust
+- SAML can authorize against it (so can use this to auth 3rd party apps using AWS)
+- SAML is associated with Single sign on.

+## VPC

+- Associate a security Group with a subnet
+- Network ACL -> You can associate a network ACL with multiple subnets.
+However, a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+Rules are numbered within the ACL low to high.

+## Global Accelerator
+- Speed up requests using Amazon backbone and smart routing.
+Cloudfront is HTTP/HTTPS only, Global Accelerator applies to TCP/UDP.

+## Gateway endpoint

+- Access AWS Resources without traversing IGW

+## AWS Private Link

+- Open service to another VPC without VPC Peering.
+Can Apply to many VPCs.
+Traffic from VPC0 can traverse VPC1, transit to another VPC2 (separate customer) using Private link, but no link required between VPC0 and VPC2.

+## AWS Transit Gateway

+- Hub for many VPC, is a hub and spoke service which can be used to simplify networ architecture.

+## VPN CloudHub

+Hub/spoke to allow VPNS in remote office to talk to each other

+## AWS Network costs

+Traffic is free within AZs, Cost between AZs, Cost between regions.

+## Load Balancers

+- Classic load balancers.
+HTTP/HTTPS only
+- Application load balancers.
+Path/Host detection, routing
+- Network Load balancers.
+High performance layer 4.
+- Application load balancers have lifecycle hooks which can wait before startup/termination.
+- X-Forwarded-For, Sticky sessions.
+- Cross-Zone load balancers, pass ELB traffic to zones

+## Autoscaling

+- Config templates [ AMI, Type, Key pair, Security Group]
+- Scaling options [ Maintain, scale manually, schedule, scale on demand, predictive scaling ]

+## Elastic Beanstalk

+- Compute service, full provisioning.
+Provisions on EC2 and autoscaling groups.
+Deploy containers.

+## On Premise

+- DMS- Database migration service
+- SMS - Server migration service
+- AWS Service Application Discovery service.
+Service map is build from ta running VM.
+- VM Import/Export.